 The Computed Tomography (CT) based Angiography of the renal arteries is an imaging procedure in which the rotating beams of X-rays are used after injection of a contrast material to create a detailed image of the blood vessels of the kidneys and blood flow patterns to help detect and diagnose blood vessel disorders and blockages, if any.

-Preparation for CT Angio - Renal Arteries
+Why is CT Angio - Renal Arteries done?

 ClinRad Diagnostics started with a vision to provide world class diagnostics at affordable prices to all sections of the society.
 The diagnostic division is well supported by the state of the art laboratory spread over an area of 3000sft in second floor.
 The lab is equipped with high end equipment and well trained and qualified technical and professional staff, well supported by the board of directors.